bad-ants-fleet/ribolands/docs/index.rst

-.. rnaworld documentation master file, created by sphinx-quickstart on Fri Mar 18 15:59:48 2016.
+.. ribolands documentation master file, created by sphinx-quickstart on Fri Mar 18 15:59:48 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-rnaworld 0.0.1
+ribolands 0.0.1
 ====================================

 folding kinetics on coarse-grained energy landscapes